rlennon/Doodle/README.md

 **Estimating Story Points Within Jira**

+Initially, as this is a new team, story point calculation will be linked directly with time.
+After sufficient data has been collected from completed sprints, the teams story point velocity will be calculated an used instead of time estimation.

 1 = Up to 1 day to complete

 2 = From 1 day to 2.5 days to complete